 Her books Nutrition For Dummies (Second Edition), The GL Diet For Dummies and Living Gluten Free For Dummies are available in book shops or on-line via the Contact page.

 Sue is a media spokesperson for the Science Media Centre and the British Dietetic Association.
 She has undergone media training and has considerable experience with interviews and consultancy including,

 She has also written for women's magazines, popular press, consumer and trade magazines including Yours magazine, Health and Fitness, Zest, Men's Health, The Observer, The Daily Mail and The Independent.
-She is Nutrition Editor of the UK's best-selling vegetarian magazine Vegetarian Living.

 Sue has carried out and published research in a variety of dietary areas including the delivery of novel methods of nutrition education.
 She was the Clinical director for BBC Diet Trials - a scientific trial to test the success of commercial weight loss treatments.
 Full results were published in The British Medical Journal.

 Sue is a keen runner and cyclist.
 She is a member of The Town and Country Harriers and The Hash House Harriers.
 She carried out the Nutritional analysis for the book Go Faster Food.
 Sue has delivered talks for a range of sports organisations including The Cyclists Touring Club and the University of Bristol Elite Sports Squad.

 |Please use the Contact page to request additional information on any of these services.|